bookofproofs/bookofproofs.github.io/_sources/history/19th-century/finsler.md

 * Finsler continued to develop his ideas despite the criticisms.
 * - It seems to the reviewer that Finsler's solution of the antinomy of the liar is not of the required kind: it does not provide a test for proposed proofs, but rather explains away the antinomy after the fact.
 * However, Finsler omits exactly the main point which makes a proof possible, namely restriction to some well-defined formal system in which the proposition is undecidable.
+* If Finsler had confined himself to some well-defined formal system S, his proof ...
 * The reader will see from the list of Finsler's publications that he undertook research on topics other than differential geometry and the foundations of mathematics.
 * On 4 July 1937, while in Zürich, Finsler discovered another comet, now named Comet 1937 f (Finsler), and immediately informed Copenhagen.
 * This is Professor Finsler's second comet discovery; the first was in 1924.